1 Name of Medicine

 Masking of symptoms of underlying infections.

-Brufen Pain tablets can mask symptoms of infection.
+Brufen Pain can mask symptoms of infection.
 This has been observed in bacterial community acquired pneumonia and bacterial complications to varicella.
-When Brufen Pain tablets are administered for fever or pain relief in relation infection, monitoring of infection is advised.
-In non-hospital settings the patient should consult a doctor if symptoms persist or worsen.
+When Brufen Pain is administered for fever or pain relief in relation infection, monitoring of infection is advised.
+In non-hospital settings the patient should consult a doctor if symptoms persist or worsen (see Section 4.5 Interactions with Other Medicines and Other Forms of Interactions for additional information).

 Use in hepatic impairment.